Fudan-iGEM/2023-wiki/docs/src/education.md

 <p><small style="color: gray">📅 Date: Sep.
 10th, 2023  <br>🗣️Organizers: Zhe Dong, Yijun Wang, Qingying Yang<br>  👥Audience: Children aged 6-9 and their parents</small></p>

-We established a robust partnership with the [Shanghai Astronomy Museum](https://www.sstm-sam.org.cn/#/home), recognized as the world's largest astronomy museum, drawing approximately 6,000 daily visitors in China.
+We established a robust partnership with the [Shanghai Astronomy Museum](https://www.sstm-sam.org.cn/#/home), recognized as the world's largest astronomy museum and drawing approximately 6,000 daily visitors in China.
 Leveraging this collaboration, we orchestrated the **Star Exploration Camp**, a dynamic initiative aimed at imparting fundamental knowledge in biology and Mars exploration to children and their parents.

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/education/tianwenguan-a.jpg"